nicufarmache/mac-colorful-icons/README.md

 # Colorful icons for folders in Finder

 To change the folder icon:
-- On this page right click the icon you want uo use
+- On this page right click the icon you want to use
 - Select `Copy Image`
-- In finder right click the folder you want to change
+- In Finder right click the folder you want to change
 - Select `Get Info`
-- Click the small folder icon on the top
+- Select the small folder icon on top by clicking it
 - Press Command-C (paste)
 - Done